-Personnel tasked with incidental or irregular youth engagement work (such as a unit open day or Defence Family Member event) will not require formal screening (i.e WWCC/WWVP).
+Personnel tasked with incidental or irregular youth engagement work (such as a unit open day) will not require formal screening (i.e WWCC/WWVP).
 However, before assigning personnel for this type of youth related work, commanders, managers and supervisors should be satisfied that the individual is suited to engage with youth.